-To discuss whether you are eligible to use a guarantor as part of your application, call Nationwide Vehicle Contracts on 0345 811 9595.
+To discuss whether you are eligible to use a guarantor as part of your application, call us on 0345 811 9595.

 Finally, if you are a new driver with little to no credit history, it may seem desirable for a third party to take out a lease agreement on your behalf.
 This is also known as accommodation finance.

-Accommodation finance is where the person applying for car finance is not the main driver of the vehicle and is taking out the agreement on behalf of someone else (such as a parent taking out a lease agreement on behalf of their son or daughter).
+Accommodation finance is where the person applying for car finance is not the main driver of the vehicle and is taking out the agreement on behalf of someone else.

 It is also worth pointing out that while accommodation finance itself is not illegal, not declaring that the person taking out the lease is not the main driver is illegal and both parties involved (the person applying for the finance and the person that they taking out the lease for) could be charged with fraud.